 Engineering Science is separate from the other Engineering programs at the University of Toronto.
 The Engineering Science program has a unique “2+2” curriculum structure, namely a 2-year foundation curriculum followed by a 2-year specialization curriculum.
 In the first two years, students develop a strong foundation in both engineering and science.
-Students then select one of eight Majors (Aerospace, Biomedical Systems, Electrical & Computer, Energy Systems, Infrastructure, Mathematics, Statistics & Finance, Physics or Robotics) to focus on in their final two years.
+Students then select one of eight Majors (Aerospace, Biomedical Systems, Electrical & Computer, Energy Systems, Machine Intelligence, Mathematics, Statistics & Finance, Physics or Robotics) to focus on in their final two years.
 Other key distinguishing program features of note are:

 - The Engineering Science program is designed and delivered at a level that is more academically demanding;

 - The Engineering Science program contains more mathematics, science and engineering science, with greater focus on deriving results using a first principles approach;